ShekharShwetank/Quantized_Neural_Network_on_RISC-V/sifive_hifive1_BitNet_MNIST_App/README.md

   * Runtime hangs on the embedded target due to incorrect quantized arithmetic (e.g., 4-bit sign extension, `ReLUNorm` scaling issues).
   * Incorrect debug launch configurations in Freedom Studio.

-## 📄 License
+## License

 This project is licensed under the Apache 2.0 License - see the `LICENSE` file for details.

-## 🙏 Acknowledgments
+## Acknowledgments

-  * VLSI System Design (VSD) for the VSDSquadron PRO board and the internship opportunity.
+  * VLSI System Design (VSD) & Mawle Technologies for the VSDSquadron PRO board and the internship opportunity.
   * SiFive for the FE310-G002 RISC-V SoC and Freedom Studio.
   * TensorFlow Lite team for the quantization and inference tools.